Explore the most popular research funding opportunities.

 - EUREKA webpage

 The Gebert Rüf Stiftung mission is to promote Switzerland as a top location for business and as a place to live.
-It supports impact-oriented entrepreneurial projects in any disciplines, as well as science outreach and applied projects on the use of microbial resources in health and technology.
+It supports impact-oriented entrepreneurial projects in any disciplines, as well as science outreach.

 Fondation Leenaards supports people and institutions in the fields of culture, aging and biomedical science in the Lake Geneva region.
 The annual Leenaards Prize for Translational Medical Research is awarded to collaborative projects, which investigate a clinical problem, linking it to a component of advanced basic research.

-The purpose of our Foundation is to foster medical-biological science by means of financial support for research projects conducted at Swiss universities in the field of medicine and medically oriented biology/biochemistry.
+The purpose of our Foundation is to foster medical-biological science by supporting research projects conducted at Swiss universities in the field of medicine and medically oriented biology/biochemistry and by co-funding research fellowships abroad.

 The stepping stone to your professorship!